Early to Mid Primary Australian Curriculum Aligned Physical Kit + Digital Download

 Ending — How is it resolved?

 The stop sign shape signals the resolution.
-Children learn to craft satisfying endings that address the problem and bring the narrative to a close, developing a sense of story completeness and cohesion.
+Students learn to craft satisfying endings that address the problem and bring the narrative to a close, developing a sense of story completeness and cohesion.

 Who uses Story Talk 2?

-Story Talk 2 is used by speech pathologists, classroom teachers, education support assistants, tutors and parents across Australia and internationally.
-It supports oral storytelling and narrative writing for children in early to middle primary school.
+Story Talk 2 is used by speech pathologists in individual sessions and schools in whole-class programming.
+It supports oral storytelling and narrative writing for students in early to middle primary school, but can be used with older clients with expressive language difficulties.

 Speech Pathologists